jweleszczuk/NGS_Analysis_project/RAPORT.md

 ### 2.9 Variant Filtering:

-_Vcftool_ has been used to reduce the size of the .vcf file and shorthen the number of variant.
+_Vcftool_ has been used to reduce the size of the .vcf file and shorten the number of variant.

 ### 2.10 Variant annotation: